| Updated On - Jun 24, 2026

 | Maps | Maps represent comparisons over time or changes in any area. |

-Another question combining any two forms can also come in the IELTS Writing Task 1.
+Another question that combines any two forms can also appear in the IELTS Writing Task 1.
 Candidates must provide an overview, select main features, and make comparisons without personal opinions.

 Also read: IELTS Writing Task 1 Practice Tests 2026: Download Free PDFs with Answers